NBISweden/grave/README.md

 ## Description

 `pan-aDNA` is a Nextflow workflow for mapping and genotyping ancient or modern samples against a pangenome graph reference.
+The steps are described in a [later section](#pipeline-steps).

 As input it takes a pangenome graph in `.gbz` format and paired-end FASTQ data (from samples listed in a `.csv` samplesheet).